 Cons

 Opti-Women may not be offered in the best Optimum Nutrition flavors, but its formulation is robust with 40 active ingredients.
-Thankfully, Opti-Women’s lengthy ingredient list is divided into 23 vitamins and minerals in potent amounts and 17 specialty ingredients.
+Thankfully, Opti-Women’s lengthy ingredient list is divided into 23 vitamins and minerals in potent amounts and 17 specialty ingredients, earning a 5 out of 5 for the formulation.

 Because Opti-Women is our best pick for a multi with iron, we’ll first mention that it provides 18 milligrams (100% DV) of ferrous fumarate to support cis women’s health and menstruation cycles.
 It also contains vitamin C to enhance iron absorption, though it contains calcium that could inhibit its effectiveness.